jshen9/unit_conversion/README.md

 This project is integrated with CircleCI for CI/CD deployment.
 Checkin/commit will triggers the CI/CD process for build, deploy and Unit Test.

+## Next Step Development Tasks

+- Highlight color for error and success result
+- Add warning message for invalid input
+- Add auto filter on the selection box for the matched options
+- Add hint and examples for input fields

 ## Available Scripts

 In the project directory, you can run: